poloko159/Model-predictive-control-of-Ball-and-plate-system/README.md

 * Logitech Webcam webcam a4tech PK 720G
 * Stepper motor, ...

-## Contributing
+## Public
-In the future, I will write a paper about my project.
+In coming ...

 ## Versioning

 This project is made from my old projects (deleted).
-This is the ...
-I don't know, may be 26th.

 ## Authors

 * **Poloko** - *Initial work* - [Poloko](https://github.com/poloko159)

-Just the nickname, I will post my information later

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-Just the copy script in the internet, just look awesome ))

 ## Acknowledgments

 * Thank to Google, Wiki, Github, ..., I can make this project.
-* In the future, I will make a Quadcopter which using MPC
 * Special thanks to the many lecture videos, books and paper about MPC

 ## IMAGE: